chrisbubernak/AlgorithmsClass/README.md

 SimulatedAnnealing
 ===================

-A Simulated Annealing implementation of the Ising Model written in Java for CSCI 5454.
+A Simulated Annealing implementation of the Ising Model written in Java.